-The second category of the Early Roman coins is represented by the so-called "radiates" - antoniniani and aureliani - from the second half of the 3rd century AD, issued during the reigns of Gallienus (260-268), Claudius II (268-270), Aurelian (270-275) and Probus (276-282).
-They were discovered on the layers of the Late Roman buildings in the trenches located perpendicular to the south-eastern and south-western corners of the south side of the Early Christian church, below the funerary horizon represented by the two necropolises known in the area.
+The second category of the Early Roman coins is represented by so-called "radiates" - antoniniani and aureliani - from the second half of the 3rd century AD, issued during the reigns of Gallienus (260-268) (Pl.
+XIII/4), Claudius II (268-270), Aurelian (270-275) and Probus (276-282) (Pl.
+XIII/5).
+They were discovered on the layers of the Late Roman buildings in the trenches located perpendicular to the south-eastern an south-western corners of the south side of the Early Christian church, under funerary horizont represented by the two necropolises know in the area.

 The Late Roman coins, issued after Diocletian's reform in 294 AD, were only few, but chronologically they were distributed relatively uniform, starting with the end of the 3rd century until the first half of the 5th century AD.
-The pieces discovered were minted during the reigns of Maximian Herculius (286-305), Maximinus Daia (308-313), Constantine the Great (306-337), Constantius II (337-361), Valens (364-378) and Theodosius II (408-450).
-There were a few coins without a precise issuer, but they could be dated in the same time span based on the reverse type.
-The Late Roman coins were discovered mainly in the infill of pit graves belonging to necropolis I from the extra muros area.
+The pieces discovered where minted during the reigns of Maximian Herculius (286-305), Maximinus Daia (308-313) (Pl.
+XIII/6), Constantin the Great (306-337), Constantius II (337-361), Valens (364-378) and Theodosius II (408-450).
+They were a few coins without a precised issuer, but they could be dated in the same time span based on the reverse type.
+The Late Roman coins were discovered mainly in the infill of pit graves belonging to Necropol I from the extra muros area.

-The most recent coins found in Basilica extra muros area are the Byzantine ones, all of them minted in the 6th century AD: five folles from Justinian I (527-565) - four issued in the first decade of his reign, before 538 AD, the fifth dated in 549-550 AD; four coins (three hemifolles and one follis) minted during the reign of Justin II (565-578).
-They were found mainly on the first ground level outside the basilica, on the southern part, but also inside, in the rooms 2 and 3 of the annex from the same side.
+The most recent coins found in Basilica extra muros area are the Byzantine ones, all of them been minted in the 6th century AD: five folles from Iustinian I (527-565) - four issued in the first decade of his reign, before 538 AD (Pl.
+XIII/7; XIV/1-3), the fifth dated in 549-550 AD; four coins (three hemifolles and one follis) minted during the reign of Justin II (565-578) (Pl.
+XIV/4-5).
+They were found mainly on the first ground level outside of the basilica, on the southern part, but also inside, in the roooms 2 and 3 of the annex from the same side.
 They confirm the chronology of the 2nd phase of the Basilica extra muros, dated to the middle and the second half of the 6th century AD.

-The most recent coins discovered in the analysed area were issued during the reigns of Tiberius II Constantine (578-582) (one follis) and Mauricius Tiberius (582-602) (10 nummia).
+The most recent coins discovered in the analysed area were issued under the reigns of Tiberius II Constantine (578-582) (one follis) (Pl.
+XIV/7) and Mauricius Tiberius (582-602) (10 nummia) (Pl.
+XIV/6).
 They were found on the second ground level outside the basilica, on the southern part, and on the debris layer of the monument.
-The coins date to the last phase of the Early Christian church, at the end of the 6th century and the beginning of the 7th century AD.
+The coins date to the last phase of the Early Christian church, at the end of the 6th century and the beggining of the 7th century AD.

-6. CONCLUSIONS
+6. Conclusions